Anhinga

 Colors

-Males are glossy black-green with silver-white streaks on wings and back.
-Females have a pale tan or buff-colored head, neck, and upper chest.
+Males are glossy black with silver-white streaks on the wings and back; females have a distinctive light tan head, neck, and upper breast.

 Key Features